walmartlabs/concord-website/docs/plugins/concord.md

       archive: payload.zip
 ```

-This expression will start a new subprocess in the context of the
+The `start` expression with a `project` parameter and an `archive`, starts a new
-specified project.
+subprocess in the context of the specified project.

-Alternatively, if the project has a repository configured, the
+Alternatively, if the project has a repository configured, the process can be
-process can be started this way:
+started by configuring the repository:

 ```yaml
 flows:
   default: